-Lots of new exhibitions are showing in London in May 2022.
-Check out some of our favourite picks including a new Japan exhibition at the Queen’s Gallery, a Banksy exhibition in Covent Garden, and several immersive experiences taking place across the capital.
+Lots of new exhibitions are showing in London in September 2023.
+Check out some of our favourite picks including a new Georgian exhibition at the Queen’s Gallery, a Van Gogh exhibition and several immersive experiences taking place across the capital.
 Many exhibitions are included as part of standard admission tickets.

-Exhibition is included in a standard entrance ticket
+Admission to the exhibition is included in a standard Kensington Palace ticket

-The Van Gogh Immersive Experience is showing in East London this May.
+The Van Gogh Immersive Experience is showing in East London.
 Explore the life of this master artist with a 360º digital art exhibition, using state-of-the-art technology to get up close to recreations of his work.
 Limited tickets are available for this fun exhibition for all the family!

 Take a private guided tour of the Tate Modern and get up close and personal with some of the great works of modern art.
 You’ll see works by Picasso and Dali, pop art by Andy Warhol and Mondrian’s iconic geometric patterns.
 One ticket is for a group of up to 8 people, with guides available in English, Spanish and French.